 - Provides tools to help interpreters develop cultural competencies.

 Webshops are offered on demand once opened.
-This webshop will be offered again on September 1st, 2020.
 Registration will remain open until September 30th.

 Registration for webshops is not limited to a specific number of participants.